JoaoVictorOlve/weather-website/README.md

 # ufc-app
-Creating an website about UFC.
+Creating an app about weather using HTML, CSS, JavaScript and WeatherAPI.